 Timely Warnings will be issued with information that promotes safety and provides guidance to individuals to protect themselves from a serious or continuing threat to the campus population in a manner that is timely and will aid in the prevention of similar crimes.
-A Timely Warning will be sent, unless issuing a notification will, in the professional judgment of those responsible, compromise efforts to assist victims or contain, respond to, or otherwise mitigate the emergency.
+A Timely Warning will be sent unless in the professional judgment of those responsible issuing a notification will compromise efforts to assist victims or otherwise contain, respond to, or mitigate the emergency.